Golden Rayed Blue

 The caterpillar of this species feeds on :

-On top, the adult butterflies on top are purple with orange veins.
+On top, the adult butterflies are purple with orange veins.

-Underneath, they are pale grey with an arc of black spots around the margins.
+Underneath, they are pale grey with an arc of black spots around the margins, and a dark mark near the middle.

-The eggs are white, and are laid singly on the undersides of leaves of a foodplant.
+The eggs are round, flattened, and white, with a complex microscopic surface structure.
+The eggs are laid singly on the undersides of leaves of a foodplant.

-This species is found only in restricted areas near Wimmera in western Victoria.
+This species is found only in restricted areas in

 Further reading :